 To see if you qualify for a loan from Earnest, you apply online and receive a fairly quick answer about your eligibility.

 Earnest’s student loan refinancing will consolidate as many of your existing student loans as you’d like at a lower rate, with the option to choose between a fixed or variable rate.
 The company will refinance a minimum of $5,000 of eligible student loans up to $500,000.

 To be eligible, you must be a graduate and have work, or be within six months of graduating and have a job offer in hand.

 Earnest offers one, two, and three-year personal loans between $2,000 and $50,000, which can be used for several purposes, such as consolidating credit card debt, taking a vacation, paying for a wedding or home improvement and more.

 Here are the major things Earnest takes into consideration when deciding your eligibility for a personal loan:

-- Are you employed or do you have a full-time job offer?
+- Do you have a job or do you have a full-time job offer?

-- Do you have enough savings to cover a month or more of normal expenses?
+- Have you enough savings to cover a month or more of normal expenses?

 - Do you spend less than you earn and do have increasing bank account balances?